KadeStyron/DevDogs-Academy/frontend/javascript/README.md

 # JavaScript in a Nutshell
 JavaScript (JS for short) is a dynamically typed, interpreted, multi-paradigm language.
 It also happens to be the *lingua franca* of the web.
 All the major browsers can run it to make the webpages they display interactive, and you can even use [some tooling](https://en.wikipedia.org/wiki/Node.js) to run it on servers for back-end services.
 We'll be using JS extensively in this club to create our front-ends, so it'll serve you well to get familiar with it.

 This article is meant to help you hit the ground running quickly.
-If you're here to review something specific, or you already feel good with your JavaScript abilities, please feel free to aggressively utilize the table of contents (located in the top right corner) to skip to the parts you care about.
+If you're here to review something specific, or you already feel pretty good about your JavaScript abilities, please feel free to aggressively utilize the table of contents (located in the top right corner) to skip to the parts you care about.

 If you feel like messing around with the examples given in this article, you can open up a live JavaScript interpreter in your browser to see how things play out.
 On Chrome, this can be done with Ctrl+Shift+J (Cmd+Opt+J for macOS).
 On Firefox, hit Ctrl+Shift+K (Cmd+Opt+K for macOS).
 Type things in at the bottom of the panel that pops up to run your JS code.